fog/fog/lib/fog/rackspace/docs/block_storage.md

 	response.status

-**Note**: Fog is aware valid HTTP response statuses for each request type.
+**Note**: Fog is aware of valid HTTP response statuses for each request type.
 If an unexpected HTTP response status occurs, Fog will raise an exception.

 To view response body: